voronkovich/ctrlp-nerdtree.vim/README.md

 # ctrlp-nerdtree

-This CtrlP extension allows you to open NERDTree in specified directory.
-Works only in Unix-like operating systems.
+This [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) extension allows you to open the [NERDTree](https://github.com/scrooloose/nerdtree) in a specified directory.
+It works only in Unix-like operating systems.

 ## How to use